 “Me teef don’t fit.”

-Then Dad realised that, on the bedside table between the single beds, there were two glasses of water in which my grandparents soaked their false teeth overnight.
-The lady down the road who’d laid Grandad out had put Gran’s teeth in Grandad, thus the misshapen mouth that terrified my mum the night he died.
+That’s when Dad spotted, on the table between the single beds, the two glasses of water my grandparents soaked their false teeth in!
+The lady down the road…who’d laid Grandad out had put Gran’s teeth in Grandad, thus the misshapen mouth that terrified my mum the night he died.

 I remember a very confused vicar trying to hold a service at the end of the grave as the coffin was lowered, Gran and my mum hugging and giggling, Granny all gums.